tweenty247/7AcademyProject_DentisWebsite/README.md

-# This is a simple Dentist appointment web Application..
+# This is a Dentist appointment web Application..

+# Cloning the repository
+--> Clone the repository using the command below :